-- C Minimal Background in Computer Science: As a measure of this background the student must have at least an undergraduate level proficiency in 5 of 7 areas in Computer Science.
-These areas are the same as those in listed in Section 6.3. - D. Acceptance by the Computer Science Department and Graduate School. - E GRE Examination.
+- D GRE Examination.
 All applicants to the MS or PhD program must submit Graduate Record Examination (GRE) scores for the general aptitude tests.
-Applicants are encouraged to submit GRE test scores for the advanced examination in Computer Science as well.
+Applicants are encouraged to submit GRE test scores for the advanced examination in Computer Science as well. - E Acceptance by the Computer Science Department and Graduate School.

 Students of exceptional promise with non-standard background or who lack certain requirements may be considered for admission to the program on a provisional basis.
-The student will be informed of the requirements that must be satisfied for the termination of the provisional status.
+In such cases, the student will be informed of the requirements that must be satisfied for the termination of the provisional status.
+Note that this is not typical or routine.
+Regardless, the students admitted without the minimal background in computer science can expect to do remedial classes and hence can take longer to graduate.